OpenSourceEconomics/skillmodels/docs/source/how_to_guides/model_specs.rst

 `replication files`_.
 If you want you can read it in section 4.1 of their readme file but I briefly reproduce it here for convenience.

-Suppose that there are three factors fac1, fac2 and fac3 and that there are 8 periods that all belong to the same development stage. fac1 evolves according to a log_ces production function and depends on its past values as well as the past values of all other factors.
+There are three latent factors fac1, fac2 and fac3 and 8 periods that all belong to the same development stage. fac1 evolves according to a log_ces production function and depends on its past values as well as the past values of all other factors.
 Moreover, it is linearly anchored with anchoring outcome Q1.
 This results in the following transition equation:

 .. math::